boldflight/BibleConverter/test_EPUB/output/Job.md

 you choose the language of the crafty.
 [6] Your own mouth condemns you, not I;
 your own lips testify against you.

+[7] “Were you the first man ever born?
 Were you brought forth before the hills?
 [8] Do you listen in on God’s secret council?
 Do you limit wisdom to yourself?